-The Sub-Fund promotes ESG characteristics, it seeks to invest mainly in bonds with good quality Environmental, Social and Governance profiles.
+The Sub-Fund promotes ESG characteristics, while seeking, to invest mainly in bonds with a good ESG profile that will represent the investment universe.
 It will notably use an ESG rating as further explained in the other sections of this pre-contractual annex.